fbpx

 Cytoreductive Surgery

-Cytoreductive surgery intends to manually remove tumors from the body.
-It’s the only radical surgery for peritoneal mesothelioma.
+Cytoreductive surgery intends to manually remove tumors from the abdominal cavity.
+It’s the only radical surgery for patients with peritoneal mesothelioma.

-Depending on the severity of the disease, doctors may have to remove part or all of an organ in the abdominal cavity.
-The organs are only removed if the tumors cannot be separated from the organ’s surface.
+Depending on the severity of the disease, doctors may have to partially or completely remove other organs in the abdominal cavity.
+The organs are only removed if the tumors cannot be separated from the organ’s surface and removal will not cause an increased health risk.

 According to the Tufts Medical Center website, the organs able to be safely removed are the: